weaveworks-experiments/flux-classic/site/prometheus.md

 ```

 The `$(weave expose)` is needed to give the host an IP address on the
-Weave network, since the balancer runs in the host's network
+Weave network, since fluxd runs in the host's network namespace.
-namespace.

 [prom-site]: https://github.com/prometheus/prometheus
 [prom-sd]: http://prometheus.io/docs/operating/configuration/#scrape-configurations-scrape_config